Treatment

 Deeper protocol breakdown for full-face rejuvenation at Bar Beauty Medical

 Beyond the high-level overview most clinics publish, patients researching full-face rejuvenation in Toronto deserve to know what actually happens during a combination injectable plan appointment, how decisions are made in real time, and what separates a competent technician from a clinician building a long-term aesthetic plan.
-At Bar Beauty Medical, every full-face rejuvenation appointment follows a six-stage protocol that we have refined across thousands of treatments.
+At Bar Beauty Medical, every full-face rejuvenation appointment follows the same six-stage protocol.
 Stage one is the seated visual assessment in neutral lighting with hair pulled back.
 Stage two is the dynamic assessment, where Jasmine asks the patient to smile, frown, pucker, and speak naturally to identify how the muscles of facial expression interact with whatever concern brought them in.
 Stage three is the photographic baseline using standardized angles (frontal, three-quarter left and right, profile, and submental) under fixed lighting.
 Stage four is treatment planning, where the proposed approach is sketched on a printed face diagram and reviewed with the patient before any product is opened.
 Stage five is consent, including a written explanation of risks specific to the planned anatomy.
 Stage six is the treatment itself, performed slowly and incrementally, with a hand mirror offered at natural pause points so the patient can confirm direction before more product is delivered.

 This protocol exists because rushed appointments produce rushed outcomes.
 When a clinic books full-face rejuvenation every 15 minutes, the planning conversation gets compressed and the patient is more likely to leave with a generic result.
 Our full-face rejuvenation bookings are 60 to 90 minutes for new patients and 45 to 60 minutes for return visits, which is longer than the industry average but produces fewer revisions and more natural outcomes over time.